carpentries-incubator/lesson-gpu-programming/_episodes/01-introduction.md

 {: .output}

 We now perform the same sorting operation, but this time we will be using CuPy to execute the `sort()` on the GPU.
+CuPy is an open-source library, compatible with NumPy, for GPU computing in Python.

 ~~~
 import cupy as cp